archethic-foundation/aeip/AEIP-8.md

 Applications that require a specific AEIP standard to works can verify if the transaction implements the needed AEIP.

-For example if an application needs to display token name, it can gets the transaction which created a token, and read it's content.
+For example if an application needs to display token name, it can get the transaction that created a token, and read its content.
-If the transaction content follows the previous standard and the the AEIP-2 is implemented, the application knows that it can get from the token specification the attribute `name` or `symbol` to display it on a UI.
+If the transaction content follows the previous standard and the AEIP-2 is implemented, the application knows that it can get from the token specification the `name` or `symbol` attribute to display it on a UI.